zxarcs/ethernaut/README.md

 >Tests are in `ethernaut/contracts/test/solutions/`

-> My short notes, exlanations and train of thought are in above location as well.
+> My short notes, explanations and train of thought are in above location as well.
 They are in each test's "Attack Execution" step

 >Attacking solidity contracts are in `ethernaut/contracts/contracts/attacks/`